appvia/tako/docs/reference/config-params.md

 ## kev.workload.readiness-probe-timeout

-Defines how many the timeout for the readiness probe for the workload.
+Defines the timeout for the readiness probe for the workload.
 See official K8s [documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-readiness-probes).

 ### Default: `10s`